1102131860/MEC202/README.md

 Deployed remote data monitoring on the Bafa Cloud platform in a continuous data sending rate of 100 messages per second

-The Ardunio_ESP32 folder holds the code for camera, GPS, Gad sensor connected with ESP32-Wroom
+<b> The Ardunio_ESP32 folder holds the code for camera, GPS, Gad sensor connected with ESP32-Wroom </b>

 The STM32 folder holds the GMS text, voice alarm, OLED which are drived by STM32F1 board